 The tongue heals faster than most other body parts, so when you remove the piercing the whole will start to close within a few hours.
 That being said, once it’s closed you may have a small indentation in your tongue if you’ve had the piercing for a few years.
 The longer you have it, the more likely it is to scar.

-Can I pierce myself?
+Can I pierce my own tongue?

 You can, but its highly advisable not to.
 Having a hole in your body and jewellery in your mouth is one of those occasions you just shouldn’t skimp on.
 So, choose a quality piercing studio, as they will have the best equipment, qualified piercers and a better choice of jewellery.
 Also, piercing equipment sold online is rarely what it says on the tin, it may say ‘sterile’ but it’s most likely just been dipped in alcohol and by the time it reaches your door it has been handled by WAY too many people to be a safe, sterile piercer.
 You also don’t know where to correctly pierce on your tongue to avoid nerve damage, vein puncture or parts that if pierced can cause a speech impediment.

 What jewellery should I get?
+A tongue stud?

 Piercings are usually done with a 16 -18mm by 1.6mm straight barbell.
 They should be made from either titanium or surgical steel, so you need to ensure you’re not allergic to either metal.
 You can choose any colour, but ensure you are not pierced with a short bar or ring.
 You can get a shorter bar once the swelling has reduced.